Zizaco/confide/README.md

 - Field/model validation (Powered by [Ardent](http://laravelbook.github.com/ardent "Ardent")).
 - Login throttling.
 - Redirecting to previous route after authentication.
-- ReCaptcha in user signup and password reset.
+- ReCaptcha (optional) in user signup and password reset.

 If you are looking for user roles and permissions see [Entrust](https://github.com/Zizaco/entrust)